University of Minnesota President Joan Gabel projects deficit of up to $175 million in current fiscal year

 The current pandemic-adjusted operating budget of $4 billion, adopted in June, includes the freezing of hiring and merit pay raises.
 U leaders initially adopted an optimistic budget that assumed a return to normalcy by this fall.
 That didn’t happen.

-Board of Regents Chairman Kenneth Powell said he won’t know more until the regents meet during the week of Dec.
+Board of Regents Chairman Ken Powell said he won’t know more until the regents meet during the week of Dec.
 7.

 “I’d be happy to talk with you once we have the docket material for the board meeting which will detail the components of the deficit and the president’s plan for solving the budget shortfall,” Powell said in an e-mail.

-Michael Hsu, another regent, has been dubious for months about the Gabel administration’s cautious response to the pandemic, and described the deficit as a big problem.
+Regent Michael Hsu has been dubious for months about the Gabel administration’s cautious response to the pandemic and described the deficit as a big problem.

 “The question is, how are we going to pay for it?” he said.